L-vocalization: Early Modern English

 L-vocalization has occurred, since Early Modern English, in certain -al- and -ol- sequences before coronal or velar consonants, or at the end of a word or morpheme.
 In those sequences, /al/ became /awl/ and diphthonged to /ɑul/, while /ɔl/ became /ɔwl/ and diphthonged to /ɔul/.

 At the end of a word or morpheme, it produced all, ball, call, control, droll, extol, fall, gall, hall, knoll, mall, pall, poll, roll, scroll, small, squall, stall, stroll, swollen, tall, thrall, toll, troll and wall.
 The word shall did not follow this trend, and remains /ˈʃæl/ today.

 Before coronal consonants, it produced Alderney, alter, bald, balderdash, bold, cold, false, falter, fold, gold, halt, hold, malt, molten, mould/mold, old, palsy, salt, shoulder (earlier sholder), smolder, told, wald, Walter and wold (in the sense of "tract of land").
 As with shall, the word shalt did not follow the trend and remains /ˈʃælt/ today.

-Before /k/, it produced balk, caulk/calk, chalk, Dundalk, falcon, folk, Polk, stalk, talk, walk and yolk.
+Before /k/, it produced balk, Balkans, caulk/calk, chalk, Dundalk, falcon, folk, Polk, stalk, talk, walk and yolk.

 Words like fault and vault did not undergo L-vocalization but rather L-restoration.
 They had previously been L-vocalized independently in Old French and lacked the /l/ in Middle English but had it restored by Early Modern English.
 The word falcon existed simultaneously as homonyms fauco(u)n and falcon in Middle English.
 The word moult/molt never originally had /l/ to begin with and instead derived from Middle English mout and related etymologically to mutate; the /l/ joined the word intrusively.

 L-vocalization established a pattern that would influence the spelling pronunciations of some relatively more recent loanwords like Balt, Malta, polder, waltz and Yalta.
 It also influenced English spelling reform efforts, explaining the American English mold and molt as opposed to the traditional mould and moult.

 However, certain words of more recent origin or coining do not exhibit the change and retain short vowels, including Al, alcohol, bal, Cal, calcium, doll, gal, Hal, mal-, Moll, pal, Poll, Sal, talc, and Val.

 While in most circumstances L-vocalization stopped there, it continued in -alk and -olk words, with the /l/ disappearing entirely in most accents (with the notable exception of Hiberno-English).
 The change caused /ɑulk/ to become /ɑuk/, and /ɔulk/ to become /ɔuk/.
 Even outside Ireland, some of these words have more than one pronunciation that retains the /l/ sound, especially in American English where spelling pronunciations caused partial or full reversal of L-vocalization in a handful of cases: